 Contributions - Contributions are governed by HRS Chapter 88 and may be amended through legislation.
 The employer rate is set by statute based on the recommendations of the ERS actuary resulting from an experience study conducted every five years.
 Since July 1, 2005, the employer contribution rate is a fixed percentage of compensation, including the normal cost plus amounts required to pay for the unfunded actuarial accrued liabilities.
-The contribution rates for fiscal year 2018 were 31.00% for police officers and firefighters and 19.00% for all other employees.
-Contributions to the pension plan from the Department were \$2,459,961 and \$2,237,373 for the fiscal years ended June 30, 2019 and 2018, respectively.
+Contributions to the pension plan from the Department were \$2,953,047 and \$2,459,961 for the fiscal years ended June 30, 2020 and 2019, respectively.